ITER: Iterative Neural Repair for Multi-Location Patches: Related work

+\ICSERevision{ Over the past decade, extensive research efforts have yielded a substantial body of work on automatic program repair, which can be broadly categorized into three categories \cite{goues2019automated}: search-based repairs, semantic-based repairs and learning-based repairs.
+Search-based repair approaches, such as GenProg \cite{LeGoues2012GenProg}, Relifix \cite{relifix-shinwei-icse15}, ssFix \cite{ssFix}, SoFix \cite{sofix}, and others \cite{jaid,Yuan2017ARJAAR,astor,ali-issta19-bytecode,sharpFix} typically define a search space with different kinds of edit patterns, such as inserting null checks \cite{NPEFix}, copying statement \cite{capgen-ICSE18}, mutating operators \cite{OperatorMutation}, or modifying expressions \cite{s3,tbar}.
+Search-based repair approaches first generate candidate patches and then they use a search algorithm to locate plausible patches from patch search space.
+Contrary to search-based repair generation approaches, semantic-based program repair techniques, such as Nopol \cite{nopol}, SemFix \cite{semfix} and others \cite{acs,JFix, concolic-repair-PLDI21,patch-transplantation-TOSEM21,CrashProgramRepair-ISSTA19} first construct constraints that should be satisfied to fix a bug, and then they use program synthesis to synthesize patches that satisfy the repair constraints. }

+\ICSERevision{ Learning-based repair uses neural networks, and has been mostly with supervised learning on commits.
+Supervised learning-based repair approaches, such as Codit \cite{codit-tse20}, Modit \cite{modit-ase21}, CURE \cite{CURE-icse21}, DLFix \cite{DLFix} and Tufano's work \cite{Tufano-tse19,Tufano-ICSE19} learn to generate fixes from past commits submitted by developers: given a buggy code and surrounding context, the neural network is optimized to translate the buggy code to the correct code.
+In essence, supervised learning-based repair learns code transformations from a vast number of past commits, e.g., open-source projects in GitHub \cite{Tufano-ICSE19,SEQUENCER,CoCoNuT,CURE-icse21}.
+Contrary to the above supervised learning approaches, another line of work \cite{selfAPR,allamanis2021self-buglab,Yasunaga20DrRepair,BIFI-ICML21} has proposed to use self-supervised learning to completely get rid of commit collection in the learning process. }

-First, none of them conducts iterative repair with partial patches, by improving patches with compilation errors and test failure errors.
-Second, no existing work re-executes fault localization with partial patch and demonstrates major empirical results on multi-location bugs.
+\ICSERevision{There are two key differences between ITER and the aforementioned works.
+First, none of them conducts iterative refinement with partial patches, by chaining repairs of compilation errors and test failure errors.
+Second, no existing work re-executes fault localization with partial patch and demonstrates major empirical results on multi-location bugs. }